 Since opening day is not just any day of the year, there are things you need to know to make the most of the experience.
 Season ticket holders get first choices, followed by drawn numbers for single game tickets.
 Unsold tickets are traditionally available on site when the game does not sell out.
 While tickets may be available through StubHub and other sources, it is important to verify that you are purchasing a legitimate ticket as counterfeits have occasionally been sold.
 Tickets may go up or down in price depending on demand.

 The first 20,00 fans to attend the opening game against the Kansas City Royals will get free Rally Towels.
 Opening Day is presented by Ballpark and Meijer.
 The game begins at 1:08pm.
 Broadcast available on Fox Sports Detroit.

 Since attendance is expected to be high, transportation and parking can become an issue.
 Car pooling or taking alternative transit is highly recommended, like commuting by bus or a chauffeured car service.
 An advantage of chauffeured car services over traditional taxi service is the easy ability to schedule both drop off and pick up.
 Avoid parking near the stadium as spots will be hard to find and prices will be extremely high.

 If you don’t feel up to going to the game in person, explore some of the many great sports bars around Detroit.
-Try this great list of 22 Metro Detroit Sports bars to get you started.
-If you can’t pick which one you like best, find some great game day food and drink specials and hop locations between inning breaks.
+Find some great game day food and drink specials and hop locations between inning breaks.
 Remember to use a car service or find an additional designated driver and drink responsibly.

 Whatever your game day preference, Opening Day is a very big deal!
 Discover the rich history of the Detroit Tigers and the great amenities at Comerica Park.
 Get home safely in a limousine and enjoy the game!